paterit/django-microservice-template/docs/source/technical/use_cases/remote_docker_machine.rst

   make test-remote

-During test procedure variable defined in ``remote.docker.env`` file will be copied into ``cicd/cicd.docker.env`` file which is used by CI/CD worker to determine docker machine on which DMT will be installed and tested (trough ``env_file`` setting for ``cicd-worker`` service definition in docker-compose.cicd.yml).
+During the test procedure variable defined in ``remote.docker.env`` file will be copied into ``cicd/cicd.docker.env`` file which is used by CI/CD worker to determine docker machine on which DMT will be installed and tested (trough ``env_file`` setting for ``cicd-worker`` service definition in docker-compose.cicd.yml).